Phil Nicoletti on retirement, and the pain of maintaining a pro career - Racer X

 Two, and soon to be one.
 That's the number of races remaining in "Filthy" Phil Nicoletti's professional supercross career, and judging by his answers in this week's UnPhiltered, it appears as though racing's most relentless slinger of Filth is starting to take a moment to crack a miniscule smile as he takes it all in.
-Either that or he's just happy that soon he wont' ever have to blitz whoops ever again.
+Either that or he's just happy that soon he won't ever have to blitz whoops ever again.

 Not that it matters.
-Phil is still in for the rest of the season so all the graduation from Monster Energy Supercross does it open the door for 30 minute sand track motos in South Carolina in the summer.
+Phil is still in for the rest of the season so all the graduation from Monster Energy Supercross does is open the door for 30 minute sand track motos in South Carolina in the summer.
 Enjoy!

 Oh, and here are Phil's answers to your questions this week.
 Phil@racerxonline.com if you have some more for him.